How does a Medicare Part D plan work?

 We have an extensive section of Frequently Asked Questions (FAQs) online that can help you understand the basics of Part D coverage and also let you explore some of the more advanced topics surrounding Medicare Part D and Medicare Advantage plan coverage.
 As a start, you can see one of our more popular questions "What is a Medicare Part D plan".
 In this question we discuss different ways to get your prescription coverage, the different parts of Medicare and how they fit together, and a series of specific questions that many people ask about Medicare Part D coverage.

-An example of the CMS model or standard plan in action
+An example of the model or standard Medicare Part D plan in action

 Your out of pocket prescription drug costs are calculated on a progressive basis (like your federal income tax).

-(plus the monthly premiums for the Medicare Part D plan).
+(plus your monthly premiums for the Medicare Part D plan).